-- 1. If required by state statue, the facility is licensed by the appropriate state agency that approves health care facility licensure. - 2.
-There is documentation of drug screens and other relevant lab tests upon admission and as appropriate. - 3.
+- 1. If required by state statute, the facility is licensed by the appropriate state agency that approves health care facility licensure. - 2.
+There is documentation of drug screens and relevant lab tests upon admission and as clinically indicated. - 3.
 The attending physician is a psychiatrist and responsible for diagnostic evaluation within 48 hours of admission.
-Thereafter, the physician or physician extender provides a face-to-face evaluation with documentation as indicated, no less than weekly. - 4.
-After a multidisciplinary assessment, an individualized treatment plan using evidence -based concepts, where applicable, is developed within five days of admission and amended as needed for changes in the individual's clinical condition.
-Elements of this plan include, but are not limited to: identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical or substance use conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care, and other issues that affect the likelihood of successful community tenure. - 5.
-Treatment program includes documentation of a minimum of two, hour-long member individual counseling session per week with a licensed therapist. - 6.
-There is documentation the member is evaluated on each program day by a licensed behavioral health practitioner. - 7.
+Thereafter, the physician or physician extender provides an evaluation with documentation as indicated, no less than weekly. - 4.
+After a multidisciplinary assessment, an individualized treatment plan using evidence-based concepts, where applicable, is developed within five days of admission and amended as needed for changes in the individual's clinical condition.
+Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical or substance use conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care, and other issues that affect the likelihood of successful community tenure. - 5.
+Treatment programing includes documentation of one individual counseling session weekly or as clinically indicated. - 6.
+There is documentation the member is evaluated on each day of the program by a licensed behavioral health practitioner. - 7.
 Licensed behavioral health practitioners supervise all treatment. - 8.
 Mental health and medical services are available 24 hours per day, seven days per week, either on-site or off-site by arrangement. - 9.
-Multidisciplinary treatment program that occurs a minimum of six hours each day and five days each week.
-If the program meets more than five days weekly, then the remaining days are also subject to a minimum of six hours daily of treatment.
-Activities offered by the treatment program that are primarily recreational and diversionary, or provide only a level of functional support that does not treat the serious presenting symptoms, do not qualify as partial hospitalization services. - 10.
-There is documentation of a safety plan including access for the member and/or family/support system to professional supports outside of program hours. - 11.
-Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within five days of admission. - 12.
-Family participation: - a.
+Multidisciplinary treatment program that occurs 5 days a week and provides 20 hours of weekly clinical services to comprehensively address the needs identified in the member's treatment plan.
+If the treatment program offers activities that are primarily recreational and diversionary, or provide only a level of functional support that does not treat the serious presenting symptoms/problems, New Directions does not count these activities in the total hours of treatment delivered. - 10.
+For members receiving boarding services, during non-program hours the member is allowed the opportunity to: - a.
+Function independently. - b.
+Develop and practice new skills in the real world to prepare for community reintegration and long term recovery - 11.
+There is documentation of a safety plan including access for the member and/or family/support system to professional supports outside of program hours. - 12.
+Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within five days of admission. - 13.
+Family participation:

+- a.
 For adults: Family treatment is being utilized at an appropriate frequency.
 If Family treatment is not held, the facility/provider specifically lists the contraindications to Family Therapy. - b.
 For children/adolescents: Family treatment will be provided as part of the treatment plan.
 If Family treatment is not held, the facility/provider specifically lists the contraindications to Family Therapy.
-The family/support system assessment will be

-- completed within five days of admission with the expectation that family is involved in treatment decisions and discharge planning throughout the course of care.
-Family sessions will occur no less than weekly. - c.
+The family/support system assessment will be completed within five days of admission with the expectation that family is involved in treatment decisions and discharge planning throughout the course of care.
+Family sessions will occur at least weekly. - c.
 Family participation may be conducted via telephonic sessions when there is a significant geographic limitation.